python/cpython/Doc/library/stdtypes.rst

 The :class:`range` type is an immutable sequence which is commonly used for looping.
 The advantage of the :class:`range` type is that an :class:`range` object will always take the same amount of memory, no matter the size of the range it represents.
-There are no consistent performance advantages.

-Range objects have relatively little behavior: they support indexing, iteration, the :func:`len` function, and the following methods.
+Range objects have relatively little behavior: they support indexing, contains, iteration, the :func:`len` function, and the following methods:

 .. method:: range.count(x)

    Return the number of *i*'s for which ``s[i] == x``.
-Normally the result will be 0 or 1, but it could be greater if *x* defines an unusual equality function.

     .. versionadded:: 3.2